ASKnetCommunity/Creating_inclusive_spaces_for_women_in_tech/case_study_inclusive_spaces.md

 ## Exercise
-Therefore participants need pen and paper.
 Please finish the following statements:
 * Before we started I did not know _____ .(1 minute)
 * Now I have learnt _____ .
 (1 minute)
 * Complete the Inequality Triangle [S.A.M.A] (4 minutes)